 Wherever We Live Now

 Wherever We Live Now includes poems about archaeology, about the creation of a sense of belonging and of national identity, and about how the way we see and relate to the natural world shapes how we see and feel about ourselves and the communities we live in.
-The Territory of Rain goes deeper into the idea of home, exploring the practices of re-inhabiting and re-wilding, and looking again at some of the underlying assumptions of eco-feminism.
 It includes a sequence of sixteen poems called Eurydice Rising, two of which are shown below.

 Moniage 1: Orpheus in the Wilderness